 For its first round of grants, the program received 51 applications from local governments and animal welfare groups, said Vanessa Orlando, spokeswoman for the Maryland Department of Agriculture.
-The organizations are seeking seek a total of $1.85 million, which is nearly five times the $380,000 the program has available to spend.
+The organizations seek a total of $1.85 million, which is nearly five times the $380,000 the program has available to spend.

 “Personally, I'm not surprised by the demand,” Orlando told Examiner.com Aug.
 15. “There's a big need for spay and neuter services across the state and a lot of able organizations that want to provide it.”

 According to a list compiled by the department, the organizations requesting the largest amounts are: Ark of Hope Animal Rescue, $135,000; the Baltimore County Department of Health, $113,572; the Allegany County Animal Shelter, $122,315; BARCS/MDSPCA, $99,000; Uniting to Save Animals, $85,375; and the Humane Society of Carroll County, $81,768.

 The applications, which were due Aug.
 6, will be reviewed to determine which would "most effectively and efficiently" promote and provide spay/neuter services, according to program documents.
 Grant decisions are to be made in October.